 Pain Alters Daily Life

-Naturally, all of this is dependent on the type of pain we’re discussing, how it’s treated, its causes and the individual circumstances.
-But I know what it is to wake in pain and go to sleep in pain each and every day.
-I have for years.
-It is my “normal” as it is for millions of Americans, especially those who suffer from lower back pain.
+Naturally, all of this is dependent on the type of pain we’re discussing, how it’s treated, its causes and individual circumstances.
+I certainly know what it is to wake in pain and go to sleep in pain each and every day.
+It is my “normal” as it is for millions of Americans, especially those who suffer from back pain and its ripple effects.
 You learn to manage because you must.
 And in case you’re wondering, the numbers are staggering: Various studies estimate 100+ million chronic pain sufferers, some 31 million suffering back pain, and:

 Over a third of those in their mid-fifties and older have neck or back pain.